 The government recognised this was an issue and started a new range of services to help employers and employees in this situation towards the end of 2014.
-These services are still being developed but should be fully in place by the end of this year.
 The key element to 'Fit for Work' is an independent assessment of an employee which provides a plan helping the employee to get back to work.